Veslfjelltinden

 Veslfjelltinden is a mountain in Lom Municipality in Innlandet county, Norway.
-The 2157 m tall mountain is located in the Jotunheimen mountains just north of Jotunheimen National Park.
+The 2157 m tall mountain is located in the Jotunheimen mountains, just north of the Jotunheimen National Park.
 The mountain sits about 35 km southwest of the village of Fossbergom and about 37 km northeast of the village of Øvre Årdal.
 The mountain is surrounded by several other notable mountains including Loftet to the northeast; Galdhøpiggen, Skagsnebb, and Sauhøe to the east; Storbreahøe to the southeast; and Veslbreatinden and Storbreatinden to the south.